SyncfusionExamples/version-history-in-word-processor/server-side/ASP.NET Core/README.md

 ## GetVersionData

-Retrieve the saved document version from server-side for listing in the client-side.
+Retrieve the saved document version from server-side for listing on the client-side.
 ```
 public string GetVersionData([FromBody] UploadDocument doc)
 {